Jojo-Schmitz/microtune/Readme.md

 ### Adding a new preset:

 1. Set each accidental to the required tuning value.
 2. Press the "Add" button.
-A name for the new prset will be asked.
+A name for the new preset will be asked.
 After pressing "OK", the new preset will be created.

 ### Updating a preset: